Meaningful engagement and active exploration: discovering the many faces and facets of Maine.

 Days 2-4: Community Projects in Coastal Maine

 During our first three days together, we will work with a farm along Maine’s midcoast to grow, pick and manage produce.
 We’ll spend time learning about Maine’s agriculture and food system management and how local farms work closely with other volunteer programs.

 Days 5 & 6: Canoe the Penobscot River

 We’ll drive to the Penobscot River where we will embark on a two-day canoe trip.
 Professional guides will lead our group, and they’ll teach us how to steer our canoes and paddle efficiently.
-As we paddle, we’ll look across the water to Baxter State Park, which is our next destination.
+As we paddle, we’ll look across the water to Baxter State Park, our next destination.

 Days 7-10: Explore Baxter State Park